sidthebuilder/-NeuroSim-Engine/README.md

     DecisionAI --> Actions
     Actions --> FeedbackLoop
     FeedbackLoop --> Emotions

-📂 Project Structure
+📁 Project Structure
 vbnet
 Copy
 Edit
-📁 Scripts/                     → Core logic and behavior modules 📁 Testing/                    → Test scenes and interaction flows 📄 DesignDocument-Project.pdf  → AI structure, rules, and architecture 📄 README.md                   → You're here!
+📁 Scripts/                     → Core logic and behavior modules
+📁 Testing/                    → Test scenes and interaction flows
+📄 DesignDocument-Project.pdf  → AI structure, rules, and architecture
+📄 README.md                   → You're here!
 🔗 Live Development
 ✨ This project is maintained by a freelance full-stack developer on Upwork.
-💼 Connect: shashankk51 on Upwork
+💼 Hire Me

 📜 License & Attribution
 This project was originally inspired by BlackJar72's CharacterEngine.
-Major sections have been restructured, redesigned, and extended significantly.
+Major sections have been restructured, extended, and professionally maintained under a new development approach.

 This repository uses the MIT License — you are free to use, modify, and distribute this project with proper attribution.